 Collins, William, et al. “Wanton Willoughby and Wily Wickham: Austen’s Worst Womanizers.”
-A Moral Tract in Honor of Lady Catherine De Bourgh, general editor, Lady De Bourgh, Dowager Press, 1820, pp. 19-153.
+A Moral Tract in Honor of Lady Catherine De Bourgh, edited by Lady De Bourgh, Dowager Press, 1820, pp. 19-153 .

-If a work has been created by an organization of some sort, you can list it as the author.
+If a work has been created by an organization, you can list it as the author.

 National Artillery Foundation.
 “Turning your Howitzer into a Lawn Ornament.”
 The Veteran Gardener, Spring, 2001, pp. 7-8.